madereddy/noisy/README.md

 usage: noisy.py [-h] [--log -l] --config -c [--timeout -t]

 optional arguments:
-  -h, --help    show this help message and exit
-  --log -l      logging level
+  -h, --help        show this help message and exit --log -l          logging level
   --config -c       config file
-  --timeout -t  for how long the crawler should be running, in seconds
+  --timeout -t      for how long the crawler should be running, in seconds --min_sleep -min  overide min_sleep that has been predefined in config file --max_sleep -max  overide max_sleep that has been predefined in config file
 ```
 only the config file argument is required.